deepakbk1/AndroidRTC/README.md

 # AndroidRTC

-Use https://appr.tc/ with your room name if you have one device only
+WebRTC implementation for video Chat Call

+Use any 5 character to create room and then share same with your friend to start video chat